Outcomes

 Spinal cord stimulation is a neuromodulation technique that involves the delivery of electrical impulses to the spinal cord to interrupt or mask pain signals before they reach the brain.
 The use of SCS for peripheral neuropathy pain has gained increasing attention in recent years, with several studies reporting positive outcomes in terms of pain relief, functional improvement, and patient satisfaction.
+Spinal cord stimulation (SCS) is now available as a new promising option for managing neuropathic pain effectively almost 100% of the time in almost 100% of the patients.

-Question Will 10-kHz spinal cord stimulation improve pain relief for patients with painful diabetic neuropathy refractory to medical management?
+Will 10-kHz spinal cord stimulation improve pain relief for patients with painful diabetic neuropathy refractory to medical management?

-Findings In this randomized clinical trial including 216 patients, there was a significant benefit of 10-kHz spinal cord stimulation, with 79% of treatment responders whose underlying neurological deficits did not worsen compared with 5% of controls treated with conventional medical management.
+In this randomized clinical trial including 216 patients, there was a significant benefit of 10-kHz spinal cord stimulation, with 79% of treatment responders whose underlying neurological deficits did not worsen compared with 5% of controls treated with conventional medical management.

 Patients with painful diabetic neuropathy with inadequate pain relief despite best available medical treatments should be considered for 10-kHz spinal cord stimulation.